reandimo/wp-starter-theme/FULL-README.md

 ## Why bother

-We know each investor and project is different, and because of this, the goal of this guide is to set some standardization to follow when you’re creating a new WordPress project in Nativo Team.
+Every project is different and because of this, the goal of this guide is to set some standardizations to follow when you’re creating a new WordPress project.

 ## File Structure